 Running a farming business means complying with various standards and schemes.
 They include the registering and licensing of animals and health and safety protocols.

-FARMING BUSINESS UK: There is no shortage of help and advice for those running a farm business.
+FARMING BUSINESS UK: There is no shortage of expert help and advice for anyone running a farm business in the United Kingdom.

 As a rule, it starts with writing a business plan and understanding how to run your business accounts.